Switching quantum reference frames in the N-body problem and the absence of global relational perspectives: Introduction

 Both in quantum gravity and quantum foundations it therefore becomes crucial to clarify how to describe physics relative to quantum reference systems and how the descriptions relative to different such choices are related.
-Exploiting a fruitful interplay of ideas from both fields, we began developing a unifying method for transforming between quantum reference systems in \cite{vanrietvelde2018change} that ultimately aims at encompassing both quantum and gravitational physics.
-The key ingredients of this method are a gravity inspired symmetry principle and the relational and operational approach to quantum reference frames recently put forward in \cite{Giacomini:2017zju}.
+Exploiting a fruitful interplay of ideas from both fields, we began developing a unifying method for transforming between quantum reference systems in \cite{vanrietvelde2018change} that aims at ultimately encompassing both quantum and gravitational physics.
+The key ingredients of this method are a gravity inspired (gauge) symmetry principle and the relational and operational approach to quantum reference frames recently put forward in \cite{Giacomini:2017zju}.

 The symmetry principle is, in fact, inspired by Mach's principle, which was a pivotal motivation for the development of general relativity and is closely related to the diffeomorphism symmetry of the latter.
 Mach's principle essentially states that all physics is relational \cite{Barbour295,mercati2018shape,Rovelli:2004tv}.
 In particular, what inertial frames are is not determined with respect to an absolute space (as in Newtonian physics), but by the remaining dynamical content of the universe.
 We likewise employ the symmetry principle to enforce physical observables to be relational in the systems we consider and to generate an inherent redundancy in their description.
 Exploiting this redundancy allows us to develop, as proposed in \cite{Hoehn:2017gst}, a perspective-neutral meta-structure, which contains, so to speak, all frame perspectives at once and via which they are changed.
-This symmetry principle is implemented using the language of constrained Hamiltonian systems \cite{Dirac,Henneaux:1992ig}, which also underlies the canonical formulation of general relativity and quantum gravity \cite{Rovelli:2004tv,Thiemann:2007zz}.
-In our approach, the perspective-neutral structure corresponds to the constrained surface classically and to the gauge invariant physical Hilbert space in the Dirac quantized theory.
-Taking the perspective of a specific frame is closely related to imposing a gauge that fixes the redundancies in the description and changing from one frame perspective to another amounts to a symmetry transformation via the perspective-neutral structure.
-A specific perspective relative to one choice of frame is classically encoded in a gauge-fixed reduced phase space and to its reduced quantization in the quantum theory.
-This constitutes a systematic method for changing between the perspectives relative to different choices of quantum reference systems and can be applied to both temporal and spatial quantum reference systems and in both quantum and gravitational physics.